What is a craniotomy?

 areas of the brain that may be caused by traumatic injury or stroke

-- Treat epilepsy (a neurological condition involving the brain that makes people more
+- Treat epilepsy.
+This is a neurological condition involving the brain that makes people

-- Implant stimulator devices to treat movement disorders such as Parkinson's disease
+- Implant stimulator devices to treat movement disorders such as Parkinson disease or

 There may be other reasons for your doctor to recommend a craniotomy.